openbrewerydb/openbrewerydb/README.md

   - Comprehensive maintenance workflow that:
     1. Validates all CSV files
     2. Combines all CSV files
-    3. Generates new IDs if needed
+    3. Splits back into individual state files
     4. Creates JSON and SQL files
-    5. Splits back into individual state files
+    5. Updates README.md with latest statistics
   - Run this after making any dataset updates

 ## 🤝 Contributing